ava-share/AVA_Control/README.md

 - `TAMU_vector_maps` contains directories of vector maps used by Texas A & M University (TAMU) in doing demos.

 # Collaboration
-1. Pull Requests (PRs) are required to push to `main`.
+1. Pull Requests (PRs) to `main` are required to be signed.
+If you cloned this repository using SSH you can configure git on your local machine to use your existing SSH keys to sign your commits.
+Follow the instructions [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key).
+2. PRs are required to push to `main`.
-2. PRs to `main` require approval from codeowners.
+3. PRs to `main` require approval from codeowners.
 This is to reduce the burden on one single maintainer and to ensure that the code is reviewed by someone familiar with the impacted files.
-2. Please make changes to a branch that identifies yourself as the author and a meaningful name.
+4. Please make changes to a branch that identifies yourself as the author and a meaningful name.
     - Example: ```tvidano/add_collaboration_to_readme```
-3. Please use informative PR names and descriptions.
+5. Please use informative PR names and descriptions.
 They are used as the default commit message.
-4. Please [squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges) commits to `main` so that the commit history is clean.
+6. Please [squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges) commits to `main` so that the commit history is clean.